 Avoid any activity that causes a pulling sensation, pain around the catheter, or kinking in the catheter.
-DO NOT swim when you have this catheter.
+Do not swim when you have this catheter.

 Your provider will recommend that you take sponge baths so that your dressing stays dry.
 You may take a shower if you wrap the dressing with plastic wrap and replace the dressing if it gets damp.
-DO NOT soak in a bathtub or hot tub.
+Do not soak in a bathtub or hot tub.

 Your provider will show you how to place a new dressing.
 You may need assistance since the dressing will be on your back.